top of page

 HOW DO I KNOW YOU ARE THE RIGHT THERAPIST FOR ME?

 I encourage everyone to notice what it feels like to sit in session with me for the first couple of appointments to determine whether my style is a good fit for you.
-I tend to offer open-ended sessions with curiosity, compassion, humor, and acceptance rather than structured agendas or specific behavioral interventions.
-There will be times when I offer a tool or exercise that I believe will benefit you, such as skills from DBT, ACT, EMDR, or mindfulness based frameworks.
+I tend to offer open-ended sessions with curiosity, compassion, humor, and acceptance rather than structured agendas. (unless we are doing EMDR, then it can be pretty structured).
+Your comfort is so important for therapy to be helpful!

-HOW QUICKLY CAN I EXPECT TO FEEL BETTER?
+HOW QUICKLY CAN I EXPECT TO FEEL BETTER IN THERAPY?

 The dreaded answer: it depends.
-Some clients attend short term therapy (1-4 months) to learn new coping skills and report feeling calmer after repeated practice and use of skills.
-Some clients wish to attend longer term therapy (1+ years) to get support with online life stressors.
+For those doing EMDR, some clients have expressed feeling better after one processing session.
+Some clients wish to attend longer term therapy (1+ years) to get ongoing support with life stressors.
 You get out of therapy what you put into therapy, which means higher levels of willingness to share vulnerabilities, take new perspectives, and practice new skills leads to faster results.

 DO YOU OFFER SLIDING SCALE RATES?